 How to protect yourself from jealous co-workers

-Dealing with jealousy in the workplace can be challenging, but there are ways to address it just like protecting yourself from toxic co-workers:
+Dealing with jealousy in the workplace can be challenging, but there are ways to address it just like protecting yourself from toxic co-workers.
+Don’t start taking days off work or finding excuses to get out of work as disheartening as it might be.
+Here are the steps to take to protect yourself from jealous coworkers:

 - Stay Professional: Remain professional in your interactions with jealous coworkers.
 Avoid engaging in gossip or negative behavior.